pleboulanger/Python-install-for-Machine-Learning-Tensorflow-Keras-Windows-7/README.md

 Finally, install jupyter
 >pip install jupyter

-Once it is done, you're good to go!
 Start a notebook with the command
 >jupyter notebook

-The jupyter notebook should open in your browser.
+The jupyter notebook should open in your web browser.
 If it doesn't, copy paste the link in terminal that looks like
 >http://localhost:8888/?token=31314d79ccf87a3d79cc377808db8cda06d84196887d0e0f

+You can navigate in your file system.
+I will go to /Documents and then click on "New" and choose "Python 3".
+It will create an Untitled python file.

+Once it is done, you're good to go!
+You can start writing your python code!

 You can try to run the following "hello world"
 ```